merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 ## Running a pangenome analysis

-Once you have your genomes storage ready, you can use the program `anvi-pan-genome` to run the actual pangenomic analysis.
+Once you have your genomes storage ready, you can use the program {% include PROGRAM name="anvi-pan-genome" %} to run the actual pangenomic analysis.
 This is the simplest form of this command:

 ``` bash
 $ anvi-pan-genome -g MY-GENOMES.db -n PROJECT_NAME